mviereck/dockerfile-x11docker-trinity/README.md

 # Options:
  - Persistent home folder stored on host with   `--home`
- - Shared host folder with                      `--sharedir DIR`
+ - Share host files with                        `--share PATH`
  - Hardware acceleration with option            `--gpu`
  - Clipboard sharing with option                `--clipboard`
  - Sound support with option                    `--alsa`